elvah-hub/charge-sdk-ios/README.md

 ChargeSite.campaigns(near:)
 ChargeSite.campaigns(forEvseIds:)
 ```

-You can use the `ChargeSite` and `ChargeOffer` objects to build custom UI components that make the charging experience feel truly native to your app.

 > [!NOTE]
 > When calling `ChargeSite.sites(forEvseIds:)` or `ChargeSite.campaigns(forEvseIds:)`, the functions will potentially  return multiple `ChargeSite` objects because the provided list of evse ids might not all belong to the same site.